carlamissiona/ai-revolution/index.md

 **Dom is watching sci-fi TV.
 Dom fell asleep and dreams of AI of past heros**

     - Dom dreamt of being lost on his university library `The library was huge and dark, filled with shelves of books that reached the ceiling`
-    - Dom met St. Augustine and talked to him about the TV shows he'd been watching
+    - Dom met St. Augustine and talked to him about the TV shows he'd been watching - talks of the end times
-    - Dom met chess playing master
+    - Dom met chess playing master continues the sacrifices dobe by humanity that push it to its death
+    - Dom met the stoics
+    - Dom met the founding fathers and talks of their framework

+    So this scene is just a  transition to deliver the quote of the forefather about democracy